laura-voss/CV/README.md

 - Object oriented programming & software design
 - Gained experience with MVC framework patterns
 - Over the period of the course progressed form basic understanding in Ruby, to writing full stack web applications in Ruby and JavaScript
 - For the final project I was part of a team of 5, building a web application using the MERN stack.
 We employed Agile working methodologies, running stand-ups, retros, sprints, creating user stories and an MVP.
-Pair programming to work through tickets and mobbing whenever bigger problems blocked progress, throughout using Git for version control.
+Pair programming to work through tickets and mobbing whenever bigger problems blocked progress.
+Throughout using Git for version control.
 <br>

 **MA Architectural Lighting Design**<br>